Issues »

 Read More »TSEA Statement on third-party review of outsourcing

 NASHVILLE – The Haslam administration today announced plans to seek a third-party review of the numbers included in the cost analysis of their Facilities Outsourcing Management plan.
-“It is in [&hellip
+“It is in the best interest of

 Read More »TDOC announces changes to assault definitions